al-ell/TMDB/README.md

 - Maintain the API connection to allow full functionality
 - Be able to update the features with ease

-#### __Future Releases__

-##### Users

-- Create an account
-- See a list of my "to watch"/favourite films
-- Watch the trailer
-- See where I can stream the films online
-- Filter films by different age groups/parental lock feature

 - - -

 ## Design